realA10001986/Time-Circuits-Display/README.md

 ## Futaba Remote Control

-The upcoming kit for modifying a Futaba remote control allows, among many features, to control the TCD's speedo.
+CircuitSetup's [kit for modifying a Futaba remote control](https://circuitsetup.us/product/futaba-remote-stanley-display-wireless-control-kit/) allows, among many features, to control the TCD's speedo.
 The Remote can increase/decrease speed, trigger a time travel, and more.

 In order to permit remote controlling, enter 993 followed by ENTER.
 No further configuration is required on the TCD's side.